 Are you thinking about a career in engineering?
-According to a recent CodeInGame survey of 15,000 developers and Human Resources professionals, DevOps Engineer topped the list as the most in-demand developer job title of 2021.
+According to a recent CodeInGame survey of 15,000 developers and Human Resources professionals, DevOps Engineer topped the list as the most in-demand developer job title.
 And given that the average salary for this role ranges from $100,000 to $150,000 a year, it may be time for you to make your move!
 If you’re ready to get started on your path towards a career as a DevOps Engineer, follow these six steps:

 Before we break down each of these steps, let’s dive deeper into the role of DevOps engineers and the logistics of a career in this field.